MariusEvans/Auswendig/README.md

 ## Versions of Auswendig

+### Auswendig (GUI)
+This is Auswendig with a graphical user interface, this makes it very easy to use and understand and packs incredible functionality.

 ### AuswendigLite (command-line)
 Do all of this in the command-line!
 This is a performance-friendly version of Auswendig that runs directly in the command-line and still offers the functionality expected.

-### Auswendig (GUI)
-A new version of Auswendig (GUI) will be released soon, the previous release has been removed so that it could be rebuilt from the ground up to be more efficient, useable and less bugy.

 ## Why Auswendig and not Quizlet, Anki or Memorise?
 1. Auswendig is free, can be accessed offline and has greater ease of use than Quizlet;